Vitaliy-Mironov/webMart/README.md

 - `Site administration` - allows to manage site content, control order processing and interaction with customers.

+### This functionality can be supplemented and expanded with the following options at the customer's request:

+- Payment system - an online system that processes payments from customers.

+- Inventory management - a process that allows a store to manage inventory levels, obtain availability information, and manage inventory.

+- Customer service - customer support that provides feedback between the customer and the store.
+Customer service can include online chat, email, and phone support lines.

 ### To install the project on your local computer, follow these steps:

 - Clone the repository to your local machine.